Posted by Pauline Guillen on 9/27/19 11:17 AM

 4. Unlock Your Inner Sherlock Holmes

-Remember that we live in a digital world, so take advantage of it and use the tools around you to check up on your candidates.
-We all have a little Sherlock Holmes inside and a virtual search is highly recommended nowadays.
-Quickly check social media, professional networks (LinkedIn for example), and if you want to get faster results, a Google search is always a good start.
+Remember that we live in a digital world, so take advantage of it and use the surrounding tools to check up on your candidates.
+We all have a little Sherlock Holmes inside, and a virtual search is highly recommended nowadays.
+Quickly check social media, and professional networks (LinkedIn for example), and if you want to get faster results, a Google search is always a good start.

 5. Time to Meet